mikel335/geojournal/README.md

 # geojournal

 Team Members:
-Michael Zhang, David jiang, Eric Cheong
+Michael Zhang, David Jiang, Eric Cheong, Sebastien Psarianos

 User Stories:
 John went to the Alps over the summer and has decided to record the pictures and experiences into the journal.
 He created a new entry, chose the Alps as the location, and inputted the pictures into the entry.